bixb922/crank-organ/doc-software/README.md

 The "Note test" button will sound that note.

 The "Repetition test" button will make a repetition test increasing speed until reaching a 30ms on/30ms off cycle.
+The repetition rates are shown on the page.

-"Stop" will stop whatever is in progress.
+"Stop" will stop whatever tuning is in progress.

 "Next note" will go to the next note in the tuner list.

 ## Configuration of tuning frequency
 The standard tuning frequency is 440 Hz.
 You can enter another frequency on the General Configuration page.

 When the weather is hot or cold, all pipes change tuning.
-If you want a relative tuning and if you do not need to tune to exactly 440 Hz, then you can use the average frequency shown on the note list page instead of 440 Hz.
+If you want a relative tuning and if you do not need to tune to exactly 440 Hz, then you can use the average frequency ("Use average frequency" button) shown on the note list page instead of 440 Hz.
 That saves a lot of time when tuning.

 # 9. History
 The history page will show all dates a tune has been played, and a list of all tunes played that date.
 There is a button to purge older history, if you should wish that, either day by day or all entries older that a specified number of days.